DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 ## Physics

 Unity has a built in physics engine to make all of your game objects behave realistically.
 Rigidbodies and Colliders are key parts of the physics in Unity but don't strictly need to be affected by the physics.\
-We're now going to talk about how you can change the way physics behave by using Physics Materials and Zones.
+We're now going to talk about how you can change the way physics behave by using Physics Materials.

 ### Physics Materials